evernost/fuzzyCalculator/README.md

 ## What is the development status?
-So far, it has been tested **successfully** on various expressions with scalars (see unit tests)
+So far, it has been tested **successfully** on various expressions with scalars (see unit tests).

-Remaining:
+What is remaining:
 - solve bugs with the constants
 - add support for variables and attach them the appropriate random generator